Retina & Vitreous

 Distorted straight lines

-Straight lines appearing wavy may indicate macular involvement and requires eye assessment.
+Straight lines appearing wavy may indicate macular involvement and requires proper eye assessment.

 5